 - Treatment for other cancers: Cyclophosphamide (Cytoxan) is a chemotherapeutic agent that increases the risk of bladder cancer.
 Patients receiving Cytoxan should be monitored with at least urinary cytology on a regular basis.
 Pelvic radiation therapy (eg. for prostate cancer) also carries an increased risk of developing bladder cancer over a 5 – 15 year period.

 Bladder cancers are staged by how far they have invaded into the bladder wall.
 The bladder wall consists of three main layers: the mucosa (innermost layer), the submucosa, and the underlying muscular wall (outer most layer)

 Cancers that are confined to the mucosal layers are termed non-muscle invasive or superficial bladder cancers.

 Invasive bladder cancers are those that penetrate into the muscular layer of the bladder wall and require more aggressive therapy.

 Bladder cancer symptoms are usually diagnosed after one of the below become apparent:

 - Blood in the urine visible to the naked eye (macroscopic haematuria)

 - Painful urination, called dysuria, in the absence of infection (a symptom of carcinoma in situ)

-All three of these symptoms are common and have many benign causes, but warrant complete and appropriate investigation to rule out urinary tract malignancy.
+All three of these bladder cancer symptoms are common and have many benign causes, but warrant complete and appropriate investigation to rule out urinary tract malignancy.

-Initially, analysis of a urine sample should be undertaken by voided urinary cytology or VUC, which involves collecting a urine specimen and examining it under the microscope for cancer cells.
+Initially, to bladder cancer diagnosis comprises of an analysis of a urine sample should be undertaken by voided urinary cytology or VUC, which involves collecting a urine specimen and examining it under the microscope for cancer cells.